 Login to CarePortal and change the Connecting Church setting to “Yes”.
 You’ll be prompted to assign a Connecting Church Leader to lead this ministry effort and be connected to your local network leader to discuss and review some additional training material.

 Once you're an approved Connecting Church, your church's Primary Point Person can request CarePortal Cards for each leader with the role of Connecting Church Leader, as needed.
 The CarePortal team will review your request and after approval, your CarePortal card will be sent in the mail and your point person will begin seeing emails from responders in the community who want to partner with your church to meet needs.
-Check out this article if you need to go deeper into how to become a Connecting Church.
+Check out this article to see how to become a Connecting Church.